larryjl/cohort3/README.md

 1. [javascript](src/javascript/)

 ---
+__Getting Started__

-This project is the "Getting Started" project for EvovleU Full Stack Development program.
+This project is the "Getting Started" project for EvolveU Full Stack Development program.
 It is a baseline to demonstrate:

 - development environment
 - development tools